gmail storagestorage cleanupgmail filters

 Filter 1: Hunt Down Storage-Hogging Attachments

-Why it works: This single search often uncovers 2-5GB of forgotten files.
-You'll find old presentations, videos, and massive PDFs you downloaded once and forgot about.
+Why it works: This one search often turns up 2-5GB of forgotten files.
+Old presentations, videos, and giant PDFs you downloaded once and never thought about again.

-Pro tip: Start with larger:50M to find the biggest offenders first, then work your way down to larger:10M and larger:5M.
+Pro tip: Start with larger:50M to catch the biggest offenders first, then work down to larger:10M and larger:5M.

 • Old PowerPoint presentations (20-100MB each)